WORKING WITH ALBERTANS

 The 2025-26 Electoral Boundaries Commission

 Alberta’s population has increased substantially in the last eight years since the previous Electoral Boundaries Commission.
 The Electoral Boundaries Commission Act requires a review of our provincial constituency boundaries prior to the next Alberta General Election.
 Changes to provincial law in the Fall of 2024 increased the number of constituencies from 87 to 89 for the next General Election.
-The Alberta Electoral Boundaries Commission is required to review Alberta’s electoral boundaries and provide its final report to the Legislative Assembly by March 28, 2026.
-The Commission is required to hold public meetings prior to issuing its Interim Report and after the Interim Report has been made.
+The Alberta Electoral Boundaries Commission is required to review Alberta’s electoral boundaries and provide its final report to the Legislative Assembly by March 27, 2026.

 The Electoral Boundaries Commission provided its Interim Report to the Speaker of the Legislative Assembly of Alberta on October 27, 2025.
 You will be able to access the Interim Report here.
 You will be able view the proposed electoral divisions (maps) contained in the Interim Report here.